cafkafk/rime/README.md

 you link, will then be locked to the specific version at that time.

 But that's kinda weird if you think about it.
-You don't usually download the latest developemnt version of a program do you?
+You don't usually download the latest development version of a program do you?
 No!
 If you're using a distribution, like nixpkgs, then some people have already added a specific version of that program.
 And not just any version, you get the latest version that the developer of that program (upstream) has released.